 - Focus on photovoltaic and solar energy

-- Building with as little space as possible
+- Building as space-saving as possible

-- Use sustainable heating system and insulation
+- Using a sustainable heating system and insulation

 - Prefer sustainable building materials